Noemiglois/neuromarketing/README.md

 ## Results

 The filtering routine that yields the best results involves applying a BPF with lower and upper cutoff frequencies of 2 and 40 Hz respectively, along with a 50 Hz Notch filter.

 ![](images/filtered_PSD.png)

-Additionally, the ICA technique proved highly useful for detecting ocular artifacts and other irregularities introduced by certain electrodes, although it is acknowledged to be somewhat subjective and slow.
+Additionally, the ICA technique proved highly useful for detecting ocular artifacts and other irregularities introduced by certain electrodes.
+- The first figure shows an independent component detecting eye movement artifact, with a distinct wave pattern resembling a dipole between frontal areas of both hemispheres.
+- In the middle figure, another independent component captures blinking, correlating this pattern with a frontal brain area weight distribution.
+- Lastly, the third independent component captures electrode-induced noise, easily identifiable due to its punctual nature.

 ![](images/ICA.png)

-The final part of the project involves extracting the neurometric index of approach-withdrawal, which measures the difference in prefrontal activity in the alpha band between both brain hemispheres.
-This is calculated using the power corresponding to the alpha frequency range at electrodes F3 and F7 of the right hemisphere, and F4 and F8 of the left hemisphere.
-The objective of this index is to establish comparative relationships between the resulting values for each advertisement per subject, thereby determining which ads evoke more rejection or impact and which ones less.
-The analysis of the AWI yielded unsatisfactory results, perhaps due to the small sample size and significant variability in the values.
-Furthermore, no related bibliography regarding reference values for this index was found, making it challenging to draw definitive conclusions at this time.
+The project's final phase focuses on deriving the neurometric approach-withdrawal index (AWI), assessing prefrontal activity differences in the alpha band between brain hemispheres.
+Calculated from alpha power at electrodes F3 and F7 (right hemisphere) and F4 and F8 (left hemisphere), this index aims to compare each subject's response to advertisements, determining their level of impact or rejection.
+However, analysis of the AWI produced unsatisfactory results, likely due to the small sample size and substantial value variability.
+Additionally, the absence of relevant literature on reference values complicates drawing conclusive insights.

 ![](images/AWI_dividiendo.png)